simonkellly/rhodopsin-server/README.md

 # rhodopsin-server
-This is a utilty to be able to use the MacOS only Rhodosin auto image occlusion tool from my Windows computer.
+This is a relay server to allow the use of the [Rhodopsin](https://rhodopsin.ai) auto flashcard occlusion through the Image Occlusion Enhanced add-on for Anki.

+Rhodopsin is only availible on macOS, so this server allows you to use it on a second windows device.

-Some modifications will need to be made to Image Occlusion source to make this work:
+Some modifications will need to be made to AutoOcclusionService class within the Image Occlusion addon source to make this work:
 ```python
 # logic from is_platform_supported copied to new method: is_platform_actually_supported
 # is_platform_supported and is_auto_occlude_available made to just return True